Rusydy/rusydy.github.io/_pages/resume.md

 10. Created platform api and backoffice web using Laravel and Vue.js for Bimbel Strategis
 11. Created the mobile app for field engineers using Kotlin and Jetpack Compose for PT.
 Tower Bersama Infrastructure Tbk and PT Ciptajaya Sejahtera Abadi
 12. IT Consultant for PT.
 Enkripa Teknologi Indonesia regarding ISO 27001 preparation under PT.
 Dewa Catur Solusi
+13. Created a Export Tracking System using CodeIgniter, Tailwind CSS, Docker, and MySQL for PT.
+Upstrace Teknologi Indonesia
+14. Contributed to designing UI/UX of Export Tracking System using Figma and Figjam for PT.
+Upstrace Teknologi Indonesia

 ### **Software Engineer** | 04/2022–06/2024 | **[PT Sejahtera Lunaria Annua - Koinworks](https://koinworks.com/)** | South Jakarta, Greater Jakarta